Yugoslavia in the Eurovision Song Contest 1990

 Yugoslavia was represented at the Eurovision Song Contest 1990 with the song "Hajde da ludujemo" (Хајде да лудујемо), composed by Zrinko Tutić, with lyrics by Alka Vuica, and performed by Tajči.
 The Yugoslav participating broadcaster, Jugoslavenska radiotelevizija (JRT), selected its entry through Jugovizija 1990.
 In addition, Radiotelevizija Zagreb (RTV Zagreb), on behalf of JRT, was the host broadcaster and staged the event at the Vatroslav Lisinski Concert Hall in Zagreb, after their win at the with the song "Rock Me" by Riva.

+During a documentary series, titled Zauvijek autori, Vuica revealed the song was originally going to be called "Hajde da beremo jagode".

 Before Eurovision

 Jugovizija 1990

 The Yugoslav national final to select their entry, Jugovizija 1990, was held on 3 March 1990 in Zadar, SR Croatia, and was hosted by Ana Brbora Hum and Branko Uvodić.

 Sixteen songs made it to the national final, which was broadcast by the JRT affiliates to all of the regions of Yugoslavia.
 The winner was decided by the votes of eight regional juries (Sarajevo, Zagreb, Skopje, Titograd, Belgrade, Ljubljana, Priština, and Novi Sad).
 The winning entry was "Hajde da ludujemo", one of the entries submitted on behalf of TV Zagreb and performed by Croatian singer Tajči.